UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 ---

 # Project start
-As you have heard the first phase in any software developemnt is Analysis An this is the phase we are focusing on in this lecture.
+As you have heard the first phase in any software development is Analysis An this is the phase we are focusing on in this lecture.
 The goal of the analysis phase is to figure out what the program should do and  what needs the program must meet.
-It like all other phases of modernsoftware development is done in an itterative loop or spiral.
+It like all other phases of modern software development is done in an iterative loop or spiral.
 In this early stage a focus is on needs determination and risk analysis.

 ## Analysis phase